tom-sato/ansible-postgresql-cluster/README.md

 Ansible Playbooks for PostgreSQL Clusters
 =========================================

-Ansible playbooks that set up various [PostgreSQL](https://www.postgresql.org/) clusters for testing.
+Ansible playbooks that set up various [PostgreSQL](https://www.postgresql.org/) clusters for testing, such as streaming replication, Pgpool-II, Pacemaker and DRBD.

 Requirements
 ------------